fkaya18/Data-Warehouse-and-Data-Analysis-Project/README.md

 ## 🔄 ETL Process

 The ETL process is implemented using Python.

-You can access the detailed ETL process in the etl_process.ipynb file.
+You can access the detailed ETL process in [here](scripts/etl/etl_data_warehouse.ipynb) and functions used in the ETL process [here](scripts/etl/etl_functions.py).

 ### Extract - Python API Integration